ParadigmMC/mcman/docs/tutorials/importing-modpacks.md

 `mcman` can import from the [mrpack](https://modrinth.com/modpacks) format (modrinth modpacks) or [packwiz](https://packwiz.infra.link/) packs.

+??? question "Can I import after initializing?"
+    Yes you can!

+    - For mrpacks: `mcman import mrpack <source>`
+    - For packwiz packs: `mcman import packwiz <source>`

+    The source arguments are the same

 ## mrpack

 You can import mrpacks with the `--mrpack` flag while initializing: